andoeme/andoeme.github.io/README.md

 ## Who I am

 Hi I'm a web and software developer from Berlin.
-Im a passionate learner, language lover,musician and novelist.
-In my free time I do exercise to become a traceur.
+Im a passionate learner, language lover, musician and novelist.
+In my free time I do exercise to become a traceur and always learn something new!

 ## What I do

-I currently finish my Master Dutch Studies and work part time at a Corporate Security enterprise.
-My current work ranges from SEO in Wordpress to Backend development.
+I'm busy finishing my Master Dutch Studies at the moment and work part time at a Corporate Security enterprise.
+My work ranges from SEO in Wordpress to Backend development.

 ## My Goals for 2019